 2 – Do They Go the Extra Mile?

 Speaking of tenants, tenants are great at providing feedback, especially in public forums and particularly if they’ve had a bad experience.
 Let’s face it, Yelp is the soapbox of the digital world.
 A quick search on Yelp or Google+ should provide great insight into the company you’re considering.
 Keep in mind, a negative review shouldn’t be a deal-breaker.
+In fact, negative reviews are a great gauge for how a company deals with issues.
 Look for signs that the company is engaged and actively trying to resolve bad experiences, and not just defending itself.
 At the end of the day, perception is reality, and a company that puts in the effort to fix problems, perceived or real, is a company I’d bet on.

 3 – How Well Do They Know the Area?